MelonFruit7/Paint73/README.md

 Feature - Input a Integer as a time limit into the devbox to have randomized colors while drawing (Recommended Input 1000)

-//RAM Intensive
+//The Animation is RAM Intensive
-Feature - To toggle on and off flood animation (Alt + A)
+Feature - To toggle on/off flood animation (Alt + A)

 ```